Growing Your Food – Why to Start Your Seeds Indoors

 You’re right!
 In my area, it’s too cold outside for us to plant warm weather crops.
 So we can start growing indoors by using seedling racks.
 If you’re unsure of when to start sowing your seeds, or plant seedlings if you choose to get your starts from the store, check out these posts:

-What is a seedling rack
+What is a Seed Starting Rack

 Why start your seedlings indoors